-- See the definition of "Overcurrent" in Article 100. - The NEC is used in Chile, Ecuador, Peru, and the Philippines.
-It's also the electrical code for Colombia, Costa Rica, Mexico, Panama, Puerto Rico, and Venezuela.
-Because of these adoptions, the NEC is available in Spanish from the National Fire Protection Association, 617.770.3000, or www.NFPA.Org.
+The NEC is used in Chile, Ecuador, Peru, and the Philippines.
+It's also the Electrical Code for Colombia, Costa Rica, Mexico, Panama, Puerto Rico, and Venezuela.
+Because of these adoptions, it's available in Spanish from the National Fire Protection Association, 617.770.3000, or www.NFPA.org.